Mangopay/mangopay2-ruby-sdk/README.md

 ## NEWS

-### Version 3.0.0
+### Version 3.*
 ** BREAKING CHANGES **
-This version of the gem is targeting the MangoPay API Version 2.
+This version (3.*) of the gem is targeting the MangoPay API Version 2.
-It has a brand new structure to make the api calls easier to use
+It has a brand new structure to make the api calls easier to use and is not backward compatible with 2.* series.

 ## Usage